 Moreover, although the official Pride Week ends July 8, Madrid is constantly celebrating its LGTBI community.
 There are several official LGTBI sponsored exhibits throughout the summer such as Muestra-T, La Culta, La Oculta and De Chica En Chica which are featured on the official Madrid Pride summer agenda.
 As one of the world’s top LGTBI destinations in the world, Madrid’s LGTBI parties and celebrations never truly end.
 (For full Pride Week schedule, click here.)

 A bit of history.
 Madrid begins Pride Week on June 28 to commemorate the Stonewall riots in New York City beginning in 1969.
 At the time Spain was still under the Franco regime, which declared homosexuals as “dangerous” people with “the lowest levels of morality”.
-Four years after Franco’s death, on June 25, 1978, at the beginning of La Movida Madrileña, Madrid held it’s first Pride (Orgullo) March.
-A year later in 1979, same-sex intercourse was legalized in Spain.
+On June 25, 1978, three years after Franco’s death, at the beginning of La Movida Madrileña, Madrid held its first Pride (Orgullo) March.
 Fast-forward to 2005 and Spain was the third country in the world to legalize same-sex marriage.

-Since the end of the Franco regime, Spain has quickly become one of the most LGTBI welcoming countries in the world.
+Since the end of the Franco regime, Spain has quickly become one of the most LGTBI- welcoming countries in the world.
 To honor their stance on LGTBI rights, Madrid held the first World Pride event last year which welcomed 2 million people.
-This year Madrid celebrates another milestone Pride event as they honor the 7,000 people who marched 40 years ago, beginning Madrid’s LGTBI movement.
+This year Madrid celebrates another Pride milestone as they honor the 7,000 people who marched 40 years ago, starting off Madrid’s LGTBI movement.